Search by location

 Initial Driver CPC Training

 New drivers will complete their initial Driver CPC training as part of their category C1, C1E, C, D1 or D training.
-To obtain a licence, students will need to pass all of the following modules:
+To obtain a licence, students will need to pass all the following modules:

-Driver CPC Training Module 1a and 1b
+Driver CPC Training Modules

 Module 1a.
 Theory test consisting of 100 multiple choice questions.
 Must get at least 85 correct answers.